ahmedelbrmbaly/plotter/README.md

 # Task01: Plotter

-This is an implemtation for a function plotter.
+This is an implementation for a function plotter.
 <br>

 ### User enters